MSchmoecker/VNEI/README.md

 Examples:
 - `wood`: shows all items where the name or description contains `wood`
-- `@Mod @Name`: shows all items where the mod name contains both `Mod` and `Name`
+- `@Epic @Loot`: shows all items that are added from Epic Loot or adjacent mods
 - `@Mod -@Name`: shows all items where the mod name contains `Mod` but not `Name`
 - `@Mod wood`: shows all items where the mod name contains `Mod` and the item name or description contains `wood`
 - `wood -iron` shows all items that contain `wood` but not `iron`
 - `#weapon`: shows all items that are weapons
 - `^carrot`: shows all items that can be crafted with carrot (or any ingredient that contains `carrot` in its name/description)

-### UI Changes
-The mod name of every item is added to the tooltip.
-Can be disabled in the config file.

 ### Item Blacklist